sagihaider/COVID_Sentiment_Twitter/README.md

 # 6. Implemention and basic codes for first model

+First basic [Twitter Sentiment Analysis](https://github.com/sagihaider/COVID_Sentiment_Twitter/blob/master/Covid19_Twitter_SentimentAnalysis.ipynb) model for youe help.
+Please use this as a base model to develop more advanced model and try to improve the performance of the model.

 ***

 # 7. Implementing the Design, Testing Twitter Sentiment Analysis on the Real Time Tweets